handiko/Polymarket-Market-Finder/README.md

 # Polymarket Live Bitcoin (and Ethereum) Market Finder
-A Python utility to discover active Polymarket Bitcoin (BTC) 5-minute and 15-minute "Up/Down" prediction markets in real-time.
+A Python utility to **deterministically** discover active Polymarket Bitcoin (BTC) 5-minute and 15-minute "Up/Down" prediction markets in real-time.
 (A demonstration)

 ## Motivation
 Traditional methods of polling the Gamma API to discover new markets often suffer from significant latency between the actual creation of a market on-chain and its indexing by the API.